- Search The Registry

 *The Stono Rebellion began on this date in 1739.
 Sometimes called Cato's Conspiracy or Cato's Rebellion, it was a slave revolt in the (then) colony of South Carolina.

-The uprising was led by Black Africans kidnapped from the Central African Kingdom of Kongo, as some of the rebels spoke Portuguese.
+Black Africans kidnapped from the Central African Kingdom of Kongo led the uprising, as some of the rebels spoke Portuguese.
 Their leader, Jemmy, was a literate slave who is referred to as "Cato" from a family who lived near the Ashley River nearby.
 He led 20 slaves in an armed march south from the Stono River southwest of Charleston.
 They attacked a store at the Stono River Bridge, killing two storekeepers and seizing weapons and ammunition.